ritwik12/Blog/about.md

 I like to work on Open source and I am always eager for new ideas and opportunities to work on, I like to code and I try my best to improve my coding skills whenever I can.
 As in a world full of great programmers I am a small fraction.
+I like to work on Artificial Intelligence and Machine Learning, I try to make awesome things too.

+Things apart, I love Coffee, chocolates, Cosmology, movies, Basketball, books, Lamborghini, MUSIC and a lot of many things.
+I like connecting with people and making friends ;)

 ### More Information